-The Michigan Uniform Securities Act (USA), 2008 PA 551, provides for the regulation of all aspects of the securities industry under state authority.
-The Securities Section, of the Licensing Division, oversees the registration of individuals and entities that provide investment-related advice to Michigan residents, the Audit and Examination Division oversees the registration and exemption of products, and the Enforcement Division investigates complaints related to securities.
+The Michigan Uniform Securities Act (MUSA), 2008 PA 551, provides for the regulation of all aspects of the securities industry under state authority.
+The Securities & Audit Division, oversees the registration of individuals and entities that provide investment-related advice to Michigan residents, the registration and exemption of products, and investigates complaints related to securities.

-Securities sold in Michigan must be registered, or exempt from registration, under the USA.
-All persons or businesses that offer or sell securities in this state or advise (for a fee) on what securities should be bought or sold must be registered, or exempt from registration, under the USA.
+Securities sold in Michigan must be registered, or exempt from registration, under the MUSA.
+All persons or businesses that offer or sell securities in this state or advise (for a fee) on what securities should be bought or sold must be registered, or exempt from registration, under the MUSA.

 - Small Business Capital Formation Options in Michigan